pivotal/docs-tap/authn-authz/pinniped-login.hbs.md

 kubectl get pods
 ```

 This command enables `pinniped` to print a URL for you to visit in the browser.
-You can then log in, copy the auth code and paste it back to the terminal.
+You can then log in, copy the authentication code and paste it back to the terminal.
-After the login succeeds, you will either see the resources or get a message that you have no permission to access the resources.
+After the login succeeds, you either see the resources or a message indicating that
+you have no permission to access the resources.

-   >**Note** If you are working on a windows machine, the command referenced in the generated kubeconfig might not work for you.
-In this case you need to adjust the path under `user.exec.command` in the kubeconfig to point to your install apth of the Pinniped CLI.
+If you use a Windows machine, the command referenced in the generated `kubeconfig`
+might not work.
+In this case, you must change the path under `user.exec.command`
+in the `kubeconfig` to point to the install path of the Pinniped CLI.